Documentation to guide public, private, and nonprofit sector partnerships with the community

 Data analysis and visualization are important advocacy tools and have been used to help nonprofits acquire funding and government agencies choose priority locations for programming.
 But, for these projects to take place, you need access to data.

 We ran OpenDataVote twice in Philadelphia, and we have had several inquiries over the past few years asking about the process.
 We have developed this guide to help those communities interested in running their own OpenDataVote.

 Government agencies gather and maintain data that can be essential to projects that support communities from the local to national level.
 One of the main objectives of OpenDataVote is to encourage government agencies to provide open access to the data they collect and maintain.

 The Sunlight Foundation published, ”Arguments for data transparency — a list for advocates”, which summarizes the benefits of open data in different sectors.

-The process of OpenDataVote helps to foster a healthy community around the process of publishing open data and using that data for projects that create positive impact.
+The OpenDataVote process aims to foster a healthy community supporting release of open data and using that data for projects that create positive impact.

 The format of OpenDataVote can be slightly different depending on the location, but in general, the goals of OpenDataVote initiatives are similar: